daronphang/coding_resources/javascript/node_js/express_js/graphQL.md

 ## Basics:
-Query language for APIs and runtime with higher query flexibility than RESTFUL.
+Query language for APIs and server-side runtime for executing queries using type system.
+Has more query flexibility than RESTFUL.
 Uses types and fields instead of endpoints.

 Key benefits of GraphQL:
 1) Allows dynamic filtering of response API to avoid sending unnecessary data.
 2) Allows developers to construct requests that pull data from multiple data sources in a single API call.